github/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 laziness in implementing some simple things turned against me.
 Some libs were easy to replace, and some require a lot of work.

-Despite the amount of stars of Github, developers can lose interest or free time to work on their projects.
+Despite the amount of stars on Github, developers can lose interest or free time to work on their projects.
 Or these projects were not intended to be maintainable at all: developer just wanted to fix his own problem and then decided to extract his solution to the library.
 This library can solve one problem, but create another problem, and developer may not be interested in solving this another problem because of various reasons.
 In addition, library can contain some tricky workarounds that will make it unmaintainable if something inside Android SDK will change in the future.
 It is especially the case e.g. for some RxJava wrappers around permissions or `onActivityResult` handlers.
-In short, any third-party dependency is a risk.
+In short, any third-party dependency is a risk, and amount of stars on Github doesn't matter here, but throwing money and resources into writing your own solution is even more expensive, so healthy compromise is needed.

 To detect this kind of problems and reduce risks, consider checking the source code of the dependency.
-If it's written in a clean way, well-understandable and doesn't contain any tricky workarounds, then there is a high probability that it won't be abandoned or can be maintained by the community.
+If it's written in a clean way, well-understandable and doesn't contain any tricky workarounds (like extensive usage of reflection, EventBus, etc.), then there is a high probability that it won't be abandoned or can be maintained by the community, or that you can fork it, figure out how it works and adapt for your needs.

 Of course, there is no 100% insurance any library won't be abandoned.
 But when code is good, you can maintain it by yourself (because it's open-source) or implement similar